Balaatchayar/Stackoverflowclone_Mern/README.md

+Stack Overflow Clone

 - Developed a StackOverflow clone website using the MERN stack, facilitating community-driven question and answer interactions.
-- Integrated a chatbot and also Integrated a user community feature, enabling users to like and comment on shared media posts = Used MongoDB for  Storing data.
+- Integrated a chatbot and also Integrated a user community feature, enabling users to like and comment on shared media posts
+- Used MongoDB for  Storing data.